AymericBethencourt/td-esgi/README.md

 2- Install and run Ganache.
 Play with it a little to understand how it works.
 Then git clone the boilerpplate application under _TP2-Dapp_.
 Inside, run _npm install_ to install the truffle dependencies, then _cd app_ which is the frontend and _npm install_ again to install the frontend dependencies.
 In Ganache, go to Settings, then under Truffle Projects, add the current project.

-Then back in Ganache, under contracts, notice the HelloWorld contract is there as **Not Deployed** In 1-DappContracts under contracts, notice the HelloWorld.sol smart contract from the previous TD in the folder **contracts**.
+Then back in Ganache, under contracts, notice the HelloWorld contract is there as **Not Deployed** In the source code under contracts, notice the HelloWorld.sol smart contract from the previous TD in the folder **contracts**.
 To compile it, run **truffle compile** in the terminal.
 To deploy it, run **truffle migrate --reset** in the terminal.
 Notice in ganache that the Current Block Number has increased and that HelloWorld now shows a deployement address.
-Now run the application (You may need to install dependencies first).
+Now run the frontend from the app folder.
 On http://localhost:3000/ you should see your active account and balance (corresponding to first account in Ganache Accounts).

 3- In **app/src/MyComponent.js**, below the active account, implement a react component to shows the return of the HelloWorld contract.
 For this, use Drizzle react components : https://www.trufflesuite.com/docs/drizzle/react/react-components